Checking your credit score online

 Find Your Credit Score Online

-To check your visit the site of one of the credit agencies and create an account.
-You will be required to enter your full name, address, and you social security number in order to confirm your identity.
+Next, create an account.
+You will be required to enter your full name, address, and social security number in order to confirm your identity.

 Credit scores are also often available from your personal financial institution.
-Simply log into your online banking or contact you bank's customer service to check if credit score reporting is available online.
+Simply connect to your online banking platform or contact you bank's customer service to check if online credit score reporting is available through your bank.

 Lastly, you can also access one free credit report per year by visiting Annual Credit Report